-12 months ended 30 June 2018 \$'000 17 months ended 30 June 2017 \$'000
+2019 2018

-15. Other Non-Current assets - Rental Assets
+\$'000 \$'000

-Opening balance - -
+14. Other Non-Current assets - Rental Assets

-Acquisitions 109 -
+Opening balance 89 -

-Depreciation (20) -
+Acquisitions Depreciation Derecognition of Assets 3 (25) (67) 109 (20) -

-Closing balance 89 -
+Closing balance 89

 Recognition and Measurement

 Rental assets represent purchased consumer goods held in store or delivered to end customers and earning revenue via operating lease arrangements.
 These assets are stated at cost less accumulated depreciation.
 Cost includes expenditure that is directly attributable to the acquisition of the asset.